 Instrument courses and workshops

-Throughout the year there are courses and workshops that invite some of the world’s leading musicians to give master classes (such as Playing with the Stars) and perform giving students the opportunity to develop their playing techniques.
+Throughout the year there are courses and workshops that invite some of the world’s leading musicians to give master classes and perform giving students the opportunity to develop their playing techniques.

 Currently there are two Saturday morning guitar workshops in Leatherhead and Woking which are a group collaboration for young musicians wanting to learn the guitar and create music.
 The workshops are an ideal starting point for any child wanting to learn the guitar prior to having lessons with little or no experience.